NubeIO/rubix-ce-docs/docs/rubix-ce/wires/payload.md

 ---

 # Payload
-Set payload is used only when the user wants to send a value to wires runtime without needing to re-download the flow
+The `Set Payload` function is utilized when users intend to send a value to the Wires runtime without necessitating a re-download of the flow.

-The main use cause is when commissioning a program and you want to adjust for example a setpoint
+Its primary purpose is evident during the commissioning of a program, particularly when adjustments such as setting a new setpoint are required.

 :::caution
-When sending a payload value to the wires runtime the payload will not be kept on restart of the device or if a new program is re-downloaded
+When transmitting a payload value to the Wires runtime, it's essential to note that this payload won't persist through device restarts or when a new program is re-downloaded.
 :::

 ## Supported nodes